 In the UK, more than 2,700 people are diagnosed with mesothelioma each year.

-We have more information about types of mesothelioma.
+We have more information on types of mesothelioma.

-You may need to have a number of different tests before your doctors can make an accurate diagnosis.
-You may have:
+You may need to have a number of different tests before your doctor can make a diagnosis.

 You may get anxious between appointments.
 This is natural.
 It may help to get support from family, friends or a support organisation.